martinsam/cozy-dev-docs/source/clientsideapp.md

 ## Going further

 I think my role is complete.
-You now have the technical tool to develop "clientside" apps on Cozy.
+You now have the technical tool to develop client-side apps on Cozy.
 If you want to use a framework, you can experiment with using it and the cozysdk and let us know how it goes.

 The challenge now will be to understand and meet the needs of a random Cozy user.
 What new service can you offer this user, in order to simplify the managing of his or her data?
 You now know how to synchronise data from the different applications, so you'll need to go further and imagine what you can do with this knowledge.